The error code 0x80004005 can appear in various applications, such as Windows Update, VirtualBox, Outlook, and iTunes.

-The 0x80004005 error translates into unspecified error triggered in the program.
+The 0x80004005 error translates into an unspecified error triggered in the program.
 It means that the error is unknown to the program and Windows.
-The situation here is a little complicated.
-But there are a few common cases which people have somehow solved it.
+The situation here is a little complicated, but there are a few common cases in which people have somehow solved it.

-We will list all the common cases of several different apps and programs which trigger the 0x80004005 error and their respective solutions.
+In this article, we will show you some of the most common cases of several different apps and programs that trigger the 0x80004005 error and their respective solutions.
 Scroll down to look for the case that best matches yours.

-0x80004005 error may happen in the middle of Windows Update process which stops the update immediately.
+The 0x80004005 error may happen in the middle of the Windows Update process, which stops the update immediately.
 If this is the case, run the Windows Update troubleshooter to fix the issue.
-Here’s how.
+Here’s how: